IvanPodoynikov/Object-Detection-YoloV5/README.md

 - Open <a href = "https://t.me/RawDataBot">RawDataBot</a> in Telegram and type: "/start".
 You will get json file, You need message -> chat -> id.

-- Create .env file in project's root directory and put this code with Your key, chat_id, path here
+- Create .env file in project's root directory and put this code with Your key, chat_id, path (There you should write path to Your weights, if You trained Yolo) here
 ```python
 API_KEY = PASTE/YOUR/API_KEY/HERE
 CHAT_ID = PASTE/YOUR/CHAT_ID/HERE